Kristen785/Fruit-Quality/README.md

 ⚙️ Methodology

 1️⃣ Data Preprocessing

 First we need to load all images from class folders into a pandas DataFrame so that we can extract the information.
 After this we then need to split the dataset using stratified sampling.
 This can be in the form or ratio of 70% training, 15% validation and 15% testing.
 The most difficult but interesting part was to apply the ImageDataGenerator for real - time data augumentation.
 Despite this i still managed to make it work so we can get the data and see the data we need in order to successfully get all the values from our samples.

 2️⃣ Model Architecture

 This includes different training for the model.
 Firstly we need to train the header layers which is the freeze base model and then secondly we lower the learning rate by fine - tuning the last layers.

-3️⃣ Evaluation Metrics:
+3️⃣ Evaluation Metrics

 The evaluation metrics we take into account in this project is accuracy, precision, recall, F1 - score, confusion matrix, ROC Curves and AUC.

-📊 Results Summary:
+📊 Results Summary

 The results can be summarised to show us the metric value and the score of each metric and are listed as follows:

 Metric	                 Score